Morgana Build Guide by ModoTheGreat

 Fun tip: Try combining this skill with Amumu's or Galio's ult so enemies are forced to stay in range of the Soul Shackles for the duration.

 Sure, if you need it.
-This item can replace your Deathfire Grasp, your Abyssal Scepter/ Banshee's Veil or even your Rod of Ages in the late game.
+This item can replace your Deathfire Grasp, your Abyssal Mask/ Banshee's Veil or even your Rod of Ages in the late game.
 Take a second to consider which of the three is more important, though: your own resilience, killing off one priority target fast, or doing better damage to the (off)tanks.
-This item becomes more viable if you don't use Sorcerer's Shoes and Abyssal Scepter.
+This item becomes more viable if you don't use Sorcerer's Shoes and Abyssal Mask.

 Will of the Ancients